TheBwof/fbtelephish/README.md

 ### How to build
-1. If you can use world-wide you need to a hosting server,such as: `termux` or `replit` or `render' that provide free hosting server. you can use this Bot any where.
+1. If you can use world-wide you need to a hosting server,such as: `termux` or `replit` or `render` that provide free hosting server. you can use this Bot any where.
 And After running program output URL is `host url`
 1. Create a telegram bot through [BotFather](https://t.me/BotFather).
 1. Copy it's API key
 1. Clone the repo using `git clone https://github.com/TheBwof/fbtelephish`